Courses Offered by Theatre and Dance

 Prerequisite: permission of instructor.

-Continues development of intermediate level tap dance technique and vocabulary.
+Intermediate level tap dance technique and vocabulary.
 Variable content course.
-May be repeated to a maximum of three hours.
+May be repeated to a maximum of 12 hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered